Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

-Any type of pet comes with their own challenges and setbacks, and koi fish are no different.
-They're subject to disease, emergencies and sometimes sadly turn out to be a bad fit for their owner.
+Any type of pet comes with its own challenges and setbacks, and koi fish are no different.
+They're subject to disease or emergencies, and sometimes sadly turn out to be a bad fit for their owner.
 For the sake of those who have the time, finances and space to keep these great creatures, let's embrace the positive gems that koi have to offer.

-Most people can relate to the wear and tear of modern life.
-Work demands (including that difficult boss or client and office politics), children and financial strings that somehow never meet as they should.
-Throw in some health problems, the neighbour's annoying rooster, relationship issues and life's famous curve balls, then no wonder most people today are frazzled.
+Most people can relate to the wear and tear of modern life: work demands (including that difficult boss or client and office politics), children and financial strings that somehow never meet as they should.
+Throw in some health problems, the neighbour's annoying rooster, relationship issues and life's famous curveballs, then it's no wonder most people today are frazzled.

 Like any other skill, peace must be mastered with baby steps.
 The first is to understand that true peace is satiety.
 That's why vices never bring lasting contentment.
-Vices cannot be sated, they only demand more.
+Vices cannot be sated, and they only demand more.
 A difficult thing for most modern minds to learn is that satiety can be had in the small things, the free things—like a fishpond.

 There's a chance you might discover that this hobby is not for you, but should it leave you mentally stimulated, you're likely hooked for life.
 The fun about keeping koi is that there's always something new to learn; pond designs and how to build them, equipment, safe transportation, better feeding, breeding, exhibitions, diseases and parasites and much more.
 This is the crux of any hobby; to stimulate the mind and teach new skills.
 Koi keeping does that in spades.
 As you progress and master every aspect, this mastery brings a sense of achievement and pride.